How To Fix The HTTP Error 500 On Your WordPress Website

 We’ve also heard of internal server errors appearing only when attempting to access the admin area, while the rest of the site functions normally.

-How to fix the 500 Internal Server Error?
+How To Fix The 500 Internal Server Error?

 Another option is to enter the website into downforeveryoneorjustme.com.
 This website will notify you if the site is unavailable or if your site has a problem.
 Furthermore, this tool examines the HTTP status code returned by the server.
 It will return a down indication in case it is anything other than 200 “Everything is OK.”

 This can happen after you update a plugin or theme on your WordPress site.
 This usually happens on hosts that aren’t properly configured.
 Normally, they are experienced with a temporary timeout.
-However, most issues resolved in a matter of seconds.
+However, most issues are resolved in a matter of seconds.

-Clear the Browser Cache
+Clear The Browser Cache

 Clearing your browser cache is always a good troubleshooting stage before going deeper into your site’s debugging.